 The Concept of Alkalinity

-Alkalinity is “one of the most central but perhaps not the best understood concept in aquatic chemistry.”1 As a novice one is confronted with several different types of alkalinity (e.g. M-alkalinity, P-alkalinity, caustic alkalinity), as well as several different definitions of alkalinity (experimental vs. mathematical).
+Alkalinity is “one of the most central but perhaps not the best understood concept in aquatic chemistry.”1 As a newcomer, you are sometimes confronted with several different types of alkalinity (e.g. M-alkalinity, P-alkalinity, caustic alkalinity), as well as several different definitions of alkalinity (experimental vs. mathematical).

 Advantages of the alkalinity concept are:

 - it is a conservative quantity which remains unaffected by changes in temperature, pressure or pH

 - it is easily experimentally accessible (by titration with strong acids until an endpoint)

 - it is a measure of water’s ability to resist pH changes (due to addition of strong acids and bases)

 Addition or removal of weak acids or bases does not change the alkalinity.

 The alkalinity of a solution is its “Acid Neutralizing Capacity” (ANC) when the endpoint of the titration is the CO2 (or H2CO3*) equivalence point, which is typically at pH 4.2 … 4.5:

 |(1)||alkalinity = ANC to pH 4.2 … 4.5|